-At PR Agency One we’re about getting great coverage for our clients first of all, but we’re also committed to helping out in the community whenever we get the chance.
+At PR Agency One we’re about getting great coverage for our clients first of all, but we’re also committed to helping out in the community whenever we get the chance to use our media relations skills.

 One such opportunity presented itself recently when the Grange School needed a helping hand promoting a competition and exclusive art exhibition for World Autism Week.